-- Take one part of Chana in a pan and start cooking it on low flame by adding 3 Tbsp. of powdered sugar and vanilla essence.
+- Take one part of Chana in a pan and start cooking it on low flame by adding 3 tablespoon of powdered sugar and vanilla essence.

 - Cook until the Chana solidifies a bit and leaves the edge of the pan.
 It took me around 7 minutes in low flame.